rikhuijzer/DataFramesFork.jl/docs/src/lib/metadata.md

   value of metadata for this key is the same).

 The general design rules for propagation of column metadata is as follows:
-* if the column values are not changed in the operation and column name is not changed then column metadata is retained;
+* when column values are unchanged, are subsetted or are repeated and column name is not changed (like in `getindex`, `filter`, `subset`, or joins) then column metadata is retained; in the context of operation specification minilanguage (used in `select` and related functions) this condition is considered to be only met if the column in the target data frame is taken from the source data frame using single column selector like `:col` or multi-column selector like `[:col1, :col2]` (so operations like `:col => (x -> identity(x) => :col` do not propagate metadata although they do not change the data, but it is impossible to verify in general statically that this is the case).
 * when renaming columns using
   (a) the `rename!` or `rename` functions,
   (b) `:x => :y` or `:x => identity => :y` operation specification, or (c) automatic column renaming (like in joins or `hcat`) column metadata is retained (it is considered to be attached to column value).
-* when column values are subsetted or repeated (like in `getindex`, `filter`, `subset`, or joins) then column metadata is retained.

 The concrete functions listed below follow these general principles.